PAST ISCF NEWS FOR

 Winner by referee stoppage 1:53 of round 1 Matt Brown.

-8. FEATHERWEIGHT
+8. ISCF FEATHERWEIGHT

 Dustin Johnson (Gladiator Academy, 143) vs Jack Posey (Mercenary Martial Arts, 145)